 - Live Chat Support.

 NordVPN is known for two things: a huge network of servers, and incredible download speeds.
-It’s hard to argue with over 2,220 servers in 56 different countries, especially when all of them offer fast connections around the world!
+It’s hard to argue with over 5,100 servers in around 60 different countries, especially when all of them offer fast connections around the world!
 Backing this up is an amazing zero-logging policy along with 256-bit AES encryption, kill switch and DNS leak protection, and extra features like double encryption and DDoS protection.
 NordVPN is a great service to use when speed is crucial, but you’ll also be able to stay safe and anonymous, too.

 - Over 5,400 servers in 61 countries